-- The Property and Casualty with Workers’ Compensation Adjuster license exam consist of sixty (60) questions, and you have two hours (2:00) to complete it
+- The Property and Casualty with Workers’ Compensation Adjuster license exam — This consists of sixty (60) questions, and you have two hours (2:00:00) to complete it

-- The Workers’ Compensation Adjuster license exam consists of fifty (50) questions, and you have two hours (2:00) to complete it
+- The Workers’ Compensation Adjuster license exam — This consists of fifty (50) questions, and you have two hours (2:00:00) to complete it

 An outline of included subjects for these exams can be found here: Pearson VUE Mississippi Examination Content Outlines.

-Each attempt of the exam costs $52 and will be paid when you make your reservation.
+Each attempt at the exam costs $52 and will be paid when you make your reservation.

 A total score of 70% or more is required to pass this test.
 To explain the scoring of these exams, we will quote the Pearson VUE Mississippi Insurance Licensing Candidate Handbook:

-You may register to take your exams and find more information on the Pearson VUE Mississippi Insurance page or by calling Pearson VUE at (888) 293-4222.
+You can register to take your exams — as well as find out more information — on the Pearson VUE Mississippi Insurance page or by calling Pearson VUE at (888) 293-4222.